akshitsangwan/The-Dicee-Game/README.md

 # The Dicee Game
-This is a game which I made using HTML, CSS &amp; JavaScript.
+This is a Dice-Rolling game which I made using HTML, CSS &amp; JavaScript.